 Once you register with IMG Connect you’ll be contacted by our recruitment team, and as a standard part of the services we offer, we will initiate the process of relocation support for you and your family.
 We will help every step of the way, from booking flights to accommodation viewings to school interviews and more!

-An NHS hospital in London is looking for a Locum Consultant in Medical Oncology with an interest in GI and Lung malignancies.
-The Oncology department comprises a team of 16 Consultant Oncologists and is supported by a multidisciplinary team of nurses, pharmacists, and radiographers.
-This Medical Oncology job is open to both international applications and UK-based doctors, though those with European Specialist registration or MRCP qualifications are most encouraged to apply.
+An NHS teaching hospital in East Midlands is looking for a Locum Consultant in Medical Oncology with an interest in Urological cancers, including prostate, bladder, penile, testicular, germ cell, and renal malignancies.
+The Oncology department at Lincoln County Hospital comprises a team of 12 Clinical Oncologists and 4 Medical Oncologists, supported by specialist nurses, pharmacists, and radiographers.

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case-by-case basis.